RepAdapt/nextflow_snp_calling_linux/README.md

 # Depth of coverage partial pipeline
-It is possible to run the coverage statistics component of the pipeline as a standalone step.
-To do so, you must first generate the final realigned BAM files, which are assumed to be located in ./output.
+It is possible to run the coverage statistics component of the pipeline as a standalone step: this is not necessary if the full pipeline was run, as this step is included.
+To run this partial pipeline aimed at generating depth statistics, you must have the final realigned BAM files, which are assumed to be located in ./output.
 This pipeline is executed using the coverage_stats_main.nf script, which you can edit to specify the exact location of your realigned .bam files.

 To run the coverage stats workflow: